Lumunix/fox_ie_wagtailstreamforms/docs/installation.rst

 Installation
 ============

-Wagtail Streamform is available on PyPI - to install it, just run:
+Wagtail Forms is available on PyPI - to install it, just run:

 .. code-block:: python

-    pip install wagtailstreamforms
+    pip install wagtailforms

 Once thats done you need to add the following to your ``INSTALLED_APPS`` settings: